 By Sapna from My Simple Sojourn

-Goa is one of the most popular travel destinations among international and Indian travelers.
+Goa is one of the most popular travel destinations among international and Indian travellers.
 The laid back feel, beaches, and its heritage are major attractions.
-Goa not only attracts travelers but it’s one of the popular places among digital nomads.
+Goa not only attracts travellers but it’s one of the popular places among digital nomads.
 It is a nice place to work remotely and relax.

 Only two-three years ago the Internet was a big issue in Goa and it was difficult to work online.
 The WiFi was patchy and due to electric cuts.
 But the situation changed in the last couple of years.